zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 # Oracle E-Business Suite Cloud Manager Deployment and Configuration

 ## Introduction
-In this 30 mins lab, we will deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.
+In this lab, we will deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.

+Estimated Lab Time: 30 minutes

-## Objectives
+### Objectives

 * Deploy and Configure Oracle E-Business Suite Cloud Manager
 * Verifying login into Oracle E-Business Suite Cloud Manager

-## Prerequisites
+### Prerequisites

 * Tenancy Admin User
 * Tenancy Admin Password

-## Step 1.
-Sign in to the Oracle Cloud Infrastructure Console
+## **Step 1:** Sign in to the Oracle Cloud Infrastructure Console

 Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure console.